withastro/roadmap/proposals/0047-rerouting.md

 - Removal of said experimental flag after an incubation period where we test the feature.

 # Unresolved Questions

-- Upon rerouting, should we trigger a middleware again?
-  - If we do `Astro.reroute('/about')`, should the middleware run again, with a new `Request` that contains `url = /about`?

 - How should it be signature?
   ```js